The Third Annual Australian Social Network Analysis Conference 2018

 A/Prof Robert Ackland

 Dr Timothy Graham (Australian National University)

 A/Prof Mathieu O'Neil (University of Canberra)

 Dr Mahin Raissi (Australian National University and University of Canberra)

 ASNAC 2018 Partners and Sponsors

 Virtual Observatory for the Study of Online Networks (VOSON) Lab, Australian National University

 School of Sociology, Australian National University

 This conference is fully endorsed by INSNA (International Network for Social Network Analysis).
-We invite all participants to join INSNA and to participate in our signature Sunbelt Conferences (the next one is 26 June to 1 July, 2018 in Utrecht, NL).
+We invite all participants to join INSNA and to participate in the signature Sunbelt Conferences (the next one is 18-23 June, 2019 in Montreal, Canada).